 DATE: Monday 27 May 2019 at 6.30pm

 VENUE: Margaret River HEART, 51 Wallcliffe Road, Margaret River

-TICKETS: $10 | Drinks & books available for purchase.
+TICKETS: $15 | Drinks and books available for purchase.

 Book your tickets online, call (08) 97587316 or visit Arts Margaret River Box Office at the Community Centre, Tunbridge St, Margaret River.